babashka/process/README.md

 <code>[prev cmd opts]</code><br>
 ### `pipeline`
 <code>[proc]</code><br>
-<p>Returns the processes for one pipe created with -> or creates
-  pipeline from multiple process builders.</p>
+Returns the processes for one pipe created with -> or creates pipeline from multiple process builders.

 ### `pipeline`
 <code>[proc]</code><br>
 <code>[pb & pbs]</code><br>
-<p>Returns the processes for one pipe created with -> or creates
-  pipeline from multiple process builders.</p>
+Returns the processes for one pipe created with -> or creates pipeline from multiple process builders.

 ### `proc->Process`
 <code>[proc cmd prev]</code><br>
 ### `process`